Consumer medicine information

 Tell your doctor if you are taking any other medicines, including any that you bought from a pharmacy, supermarket or health food shop.

-Patients should also avoid strenuous exercise for several hours after taking medication.
+Patients should also avoid high-intensity physical exercise, hot baths, heavy meals and excessive alcohol consumption for several hours after taking medication.

 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking ALBEY VENOM.